ProcessWORKAboutbook a call

 What if I have changes to our custom Show LUT?

-But of course, if you can access your camera at your local rental house or you work ith an owner/operator, this testing phase can be completed well before your production begins.
+If you can access your camera at the rental house or work with an owner/operator, this testing can happen well before production.

 How does this LUT workflow apply to my DIT?